 Report Scheduled Tasks on servers that have local or domain accounts configured

 For one of our customers, I needed to create a report of all Scheduled Tasks on their servers with a local or domain account configured.
-They needed this report because they are switching to more strict Group Policies and needed to know what user accounts should have the “Log on as a batch job” right.
+They required this report because they are switching to stricter group policies and need to know what user accounts should have the “Log on as a batch job” right.
 In this blog post, I will show you how to create that report 🙂

 Challenges

-Creating a report should be easy, I thought.
-The Get-ScheduledTask should display the account configured.
-But it doesn’t do that, so….
-Schtasks.exe should do that, right?
-Started creating a script using that and… It has issues connecting to servers, throwing ‘Cant retrieve XML…’ errors, and couldn’t get that to work reliably.
+I thought creating a report should be easy.
+The Get-ScheduledTask should display the configured account.
+But it doesn’t, so Schtasks.exe should do that, right?
+I started creating a script using that, and it has issues connecting to servers, throwing ‘Can’t retrieve XML…’ errors, and I couldn’t get that to work reliably.

-But… Scheduled Tasks are XML files that are stored in C:\Windows\System32\Tasks 🙂 So I started creating a script that parsed those files and gave me the desired results.
-I could now retrieve the Server, Task Name, and the credentials when the task was configured to run whether the user is logged on.
+But… Scheduled Tasks are XML files that are stored in C:\Windows\System32\Tasks 🙂 So, I started creating a script that parsed those files and yielded the desired results.
+I could now retrieve the server, task name, and credentials when the task was configured to run, regardless of whether the user was logged on.

 Running the script

-When executing the “Scheduled Tasks inventory.ps1” script, it will search for all Computer Accounts with a Windows Server operating system, parse all Task Schedules for credentials, and skips things like System, Local Service, etc.
+The “Scheduled Tasks inventory.ps1” script will search for all Computer Accounts with a Windows Server operating system, parse all Task Schedules for credentials, and skip things like System, Local Service, etc.

-In the example below, it runs against my Windows Server 2022 Domain Controller:
+In the example below, it runs against my Windows Server 2022 Domain Controller and my Windows Server 2022 Member server:

 When done, it saves a CSV to the location specified at the top of the script.
 The report lists all Scheduled Tasks that are not running as a built-in/system account.
 If it didn’t find any, it would report that too.